Brianna Martinez

-Brianna Cathleen Martinez (born April 22, 2000) is an American professional soccer player who plays as a right back for USL Super League club Carolina Ascent, on loan from the Orlando Pride.
+Brianna Cathleen Martinez (born April 22, 2000) is an American former professional soccer player who played as a right back for the Orlando Pride of the National Women's Soccer League (NWSL) and Carolina Ascent FC of the USL Super League.
 She played college soccer for the Notre Dame Fighting Irish.
-She is a former youth international for the United States, winning the 2020 CONCACAF Women's U-20 Championship.
+She was drafted by Racing Louisville FC in the second round of the 2023 NWSL Draft, but instead signed with the Pride and won the NWSL Shield and NWSL Championship in her second season in 2024.
+She represented the United States at multiple youth international levels, winning the 2020 CONCACAF Women's U-20 Championship.

-Early life and college career
+Early life

 Martinez was born in Albuquerque, New Mexico.
 She played club soccer for New Mexico Rush and was ranked as one of the top prospects of the class of 2019.
 She played four years of high school soccer at Volcano Vista High School.

-Notre Dame Fighting Irish
+College career

 Martinez was a five-year starter for the Notre Dame Fighting Irish, making 91 appearances from 2018 to 2022.
-She captained the team during her last two years and scored her only two collegiate goals as a senior in the 2021 season.
-In the 2022 season, she helped lead the Fighting Irish to the quarterfinals of the NCAA championship.
+She captained the team during her last two years and scored her only two college goals in her senior year in 2021.
+In 2022, she helped lead the Fighting Irish to the quarterfinals of the NCAA championship.
 She was placed in the final spot for postseason penalty shoot-outs in her last two seasons and converted kicks to defeat Purdue in the 2021 NCAA second round and Pittsburgh in the 2022 ACC first round.